Statistics for Nutrition Research

 - Effectively present and share data using reporting methods

 The workshop will be presented by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health at the University of Aberdeen.
 BioSS is an organisation which has carried out research, consultancy and training in mathematics and statistics applied to food and nutrition for 20 years.

 This workshop will be beneficial to those seeking to improve their knowledge and understanding of statistics as applied to food and nutrition research.
 Registration is open to all from postgraduates to more advanced researchers and practising professionals.
 Delegates are required to have completed a statistics module as part of their degree course.

-To reserve a place on the waiting list please email Hajnal Zdravics.
-Registration will open in January 2014.
-Places are limited and will be booked on a first come, first served basis.
+Places are limited and bookings will be accepted on a first come, first served basis.